 Posted on March 29, 2007John Grisham won the lifetime achievement award at the Galaxy British Book Awards.

-The Mississipi-based writer, whose legal thrillers have sold 250million copies worldwide, received a lifetime achievement award at the Galaxy British Book Awards last night.
+This is the 18th year that the Galaxy awards have been handed out.
+Guest presenters included Cherie Blair and Kyle MacLachlan.
+You can read more about the awards, which is referred to in England as the Nibbies, here.The Mississipi-based writer, whose legal thrillers have sold 250million copies worldwide, received a lifetime achievement award at the Galaxy British Book Awards last night.

 Other winners to pick up a so-called Nibbie included comedians Peter Kay for The Sound Of Laughter and Ricky Gervais for his children's book Flanimals Of The Deep.
 Ian Rankin won the BCA crime thriller of the year, while Richard Dawkins was named Reader's Digest author of the year for his controversial The God Delusion.

 Henry Holt Rushes Fire and Fury Into Bookstores After Trump Legal Threat

 Why Is A Raven Like A Writing Desk?